-"But, mamma, you have not spoken of water, which is of much use to us" "True, my love, for we could not do without it; but rivers, springs, and wells come out of the earth.
-We can not drink sea water because it is salt; it is of less use to us than fresh water, by which I mean the water of rivers, brooks, springs and wells, and which has no salt taste.
+"True, my love, for we could not do without it; but rivers, springs, and wells come out of the earth.
+We can not drink sea water because it is salt; it is of less use to us than fresh water, by which I mean the water of rivers, brooks, springs and wells, and

+16

+which has no salt taste.
 Fish, too, which asso serve us for food, live in the water.
-We call water a part of the earth, or of that world which God made for us to dwell on, for there is always earth under the water.
+We call water a part of the earta, or of that world which God made for us to dwell on, for there is

+always earth under the water.

-When you are older you will know more of the great and good things which are on the earth, and these will show you the wisdom and goodness of God, who could contrive and make them all; and that men, were they ever so wise, ever so good, could make nothing, not even a shoe or stocking, a coat, a table, a house, a loaf of bread, if God had not first made cattle. sheep, trees, plants, clay, iron and corn, and given men sense and reason to guide and instruct them in their labors.
+When you are older you will know more of the great and good things which are on the earth, and these will show you the wisdom and goodness of God, who could contrive and make them all; and that men, were they ever so wise, ever so good, could make nothing, not even a shoe or stocking, a coat, a table, a house, a loaf of bread, if God had not first made cattle, sheep, trees, plants, clay, iron and corn, and given men sense and reason to guide and instruct them in their labors.
 Reflect often on these things, my dear Ann, and you will find that you can not sufficiently love and adore that great, and good, and kind Parent, who so bounteously scatters blessings on all his creatures."

-BABOOOKS

 MORAL, INSTRUCTIVE, AND EN-

 TOY BOOKS,

+BEAUTIFULLY .

+EMBELLISHED

 WITH

-BEAUTIFULLY

-EMBELLISHED

 SUPERIOR

 ENGRAVINGS,

 FOR

 THE MIND AND THE EYE.

-NEW EDITIONS,
+NEW EDITIONS

-OF ALL THE
+FALL THE

 DIFFERENT SIZES,

-THET PUBLISHED
+JUST PUBLISHED.